dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 ## Numbers statements

 This section will discuss numbers, specifically integers, floats, and time.
 Floating-point numbers are a fundamental data type in computing used to represent real numbers (numbers with fractional parts).
 They are designed to handle a wide range of magnitudes, from very small to very large values, by using a scientific notation-like format in binary.
-All TIME objects are float number.
-Since all TIME objects are 32 bit signed, there are two limitations for values allowed:
+TIME values are signed 64-bit Unix seconds.
+Input accepts exact integers only, either as a TIME object, an exact integer number, a decimal string, or a TIME octet.

--The MAXIMUM TIME value allowed is the number 2147483647
+-The MAXIMUM TIME value allowed is the number 9223372036854775807

--The MINIMUM TIME value allowed is the number -2147483647
+-The MINIMUM TIME value allowed is the number -9223372036854775808

 ### Create a number